nulladmin1/nix-flake-templates/rust-fenix-naersk/README.md

     * Edit description
         ```nix
         {
-            description = "Nix Flake Template for Python using Poetry";
+            description = "Nix Flake Template for Rust using Fenix and Naersk";
         }
         ```
     * Change the name of the binary